Skip to main content

 • OP_BATCHER_TARGET_NUM_FRAMES=8

-To reach a desired throughput, OP_BATCHER_ALTDA_MAX_CONCURRENT_DA_REQUESTS should be set to allow submitting enough parallel EigenDA blobs.
-Blob dispersals on EigenDA V1 mainnet currently take 10 mins for batching and 12 mins for Ethereum finality, which means a blob submitted to the eigenda-proxy could take up to 22 mins before returning.
+EigenDA V1 Setting EigenDA V1, because of its blocking calls, required setting OP_BATCHER_ALTDA_MAX_CONCURRENT_DA_REQUESTS=1320 to achieve 1MiB/s throughput.
+This is because blob dispersals on EigenDA V1 mainnet take ~10 mins for batching and 12 mins for Ethereum finality, which means a blob submitted to the eigenda-proxy could take up to 22 mins before returning.
 Thus, assuming blobs of 1MiB/s by setting OP_BATCHER_TARGET_NUM_FRAMES=8, in order to reach a throughput of 1MiB/s, which means 8 requests per second each blocking for possibly up to 22mins, we would need to send up to 60*22=1320 parallel requests.

 Failover